KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/setup.md

 ![Screenshot of main code listing](/fig/howto-use-R-for-dataanalysis-4.png)

-There are more free packages for you to downloade from CRAN to make your RStudio more powerful.
+### Free packages to make your RStudio more powerful
 ![Screenshot of main code listing](/fig/howto-use-R-for-dataanalysis-3.png)